 The space is clean, minimalist and warm.
 I’d categorize the food as modern—though, definitely not modernist—with roots strongly planted in Scandanvian cuisine.

 It was a beautiful procession of ten courses with a few bites and intermezzos sprinkled in between.
-The wine list was well-curated and the sommelier was enthusiastic, encouraging the tasting of everything that was on the menu (I love
+The wine list was well-curated and the sommelier was enthusiastic, encouraging the tasting of everything that was on the menu (I love that!).

 I headed to The Brooklyn Flea for doughnuts from Dough .
 I looked at some of the vintage knick-knacks, and like I had predicted everything was very well-curated and thus very overpriced.
 I was satisfied with stuffing my face with Coffee Cake and Coconut Doughnuts.